No-win situation: In game theory

+Softlocks

+A variation of a no-win situation found in video gaming is a softlock, a scenario where the game remains playable (as opposed to a 'hard lock', which typically involves the game crashing or otherwise becoming unplayable), but where further progress is rendered impossible.
+Softlocks may occur due to an unnoticed design flaw or oversight during game development, or they may occur deliberately as a consequence of glitches, sequence breaking, or other intentional actions carried out by players to render the game impossible to win.

 In history

 Carl von Clausewitz's advice never to launch a war that one has not already won characterizes war as a no-win situation.
 A similar example is the Pyrrhic victory in which a military victory is so costly that the winning side actually ends up worse off than before it started.
 Looking at the victory as a part of a larger situation, the situation could either be no-win, or more of a win for the other side than the one that won the "victory", or victory at such cost that the gains are outweighed by the cost and are no longer a source of joy.

 For example, the "victorious" side may have accomplished their objective, which may have been worthless; it may also lose a strategic advantage in manpower or positioning.
-For example, the British Empire was one of the victorious powers of the Second World War but was so weakened that it could no longer maintain its status as a great power in a world that became dominated by the United States and the Soviet Union.
+For example, the British Empire was one of the victorious powers of the Second World War but was so weakened by the war that it could no longer maintain its status as a great power in a world that became dominated by the United States and the Soviet Union.

-A related concept is sometimes described as winning the battle but losing the war.
-Then a lesser objective is then won, but the true objective beyond it is not well pursued and is lost.
+A related concept is sometimes described as "winning the battle but losing the war", where a lesser objective is won, but the greater objective beyond it is not well-pursued and is lost.

-In the past in Europe, those accused of being witches were sometimes bound and then thrown or dunked in water to test their innocence.
-A witch would float (by calling upon the devil to save her from drowning), and then be executed, but a woman not a witch would drown (proving her innocence but causing her death).
+In the past in Europe, women accused of being witches were sometimes bound and then thrown or dunked in water to test their innocence.
+A witch would float (by calling upon the devil to save her from drowning), and then be executed, but a non-witch would drown (proving her innocence but causing her death).